 Additive Manufacturing

-Additive Manufacturing or AM, also known as 3D printing, is the process of creating three dimensional objects, based on a digital design model, by successively adding materials.
+Additive Manufacturing or AM, also known as 3D printing, is the process of creating three-dimensional objects from a digital design model by successively adding materials.

 Benefits of Additive Manufacturing